Why four-hand performance?

 What’s a typical day like?

 Breakfast, as leisurely as you like, begins at 8.
 The schedule, which starts at 9, is different each day.
 Except for the first day, which is devoted to rehearsal time, you will practice with your four-hands partner and attend one coaching session each day.
-Additional, optional activities include, for example, the Alexander Technique workshops, master classes, a workshop on performance anxiety, and sightreading with the coaches.
+Additional, optional activities include, for example, the Alexander Technique workshops, master classes, and sightreading with the coaches.
 There is ample time for individual practice and exploring the beautiful environs.
 Lunch and dinner are welcome and delicious breaks from the routine.

 Do most people stay in the camp facilities?